hackclub/hackclub/workshops/country-list-app/README.md

 ## Setting up the code environment

-If you would like a smooth and easy development and production without installing any desktop software, check out [repl.it](https://repl.it/languages/html).
-A development and production environment will be set for you in a few seconds.You should have a page like the one below.
+We're going to be using repl.it, a free online code editor.
+To get started, [click here](https://repl.it/languages/html) to start an HTML project on repl.it.
+A development and production environment will be set for you in a few seconds.
+Once it's loaded, you should see a page like the one below:

 ![Repl.it](https://cloud-be2z8hzbo.vercel.app/0image.png)

-You can otherwise install any offline desktop code editor of your choice instead (like Visual Studio Code, Sublime text or any other one you prefer).

 ## Prerequisites

-- Good internet access
 - Basic knowledge of:
   - HTML
   - CSS
   - Javascript

-In this workshop, we will be using the [restcountries.eu](https://restcountries.eu) rest API to fetch all the flags and the country names using vanilla javascript.

 ## What is API?

 API stands for Application Programming Interface, (API), which provides a quick access to web-app development.
 A web-app is a webpage that is dynamic.
 For example, loading a webpage is simply a `GET` request sent to a server or an API while submitting any kind of form is a `POST` request.
+In this workshop, we will be using the [restcountries.eu](https://restcountries.eu) rest API to fetch all the flags and the country names using vanilla JavaScript.

 ## The features to be developed are: